Ernest-Yoyowah/ModernWebDevMastery/programming_with_JavaScript/basics/Introduction_to_Programming.md

 To get started with programming, one typically chooses a programming language.
 In this course, we will focus on JavaScript, as part of my preperation towards my mobile development journey with react native.

 ---

-Feel free to customize the content based on your preferences and the specific focus of your course.